 – ReportConfigEUTRA

-The IE ReportConfigEUTRA specifies criteria for triggering of an E-UTRA measurement reporting or event.
+The IE ReportConfigEUTRA specifies criteria for triggering of an E-UTRA measurement reporting or conditional reconfiguration (conditional handover or conditional PSCell addition/change) event.
 The E-UTRA measurement reporting events concerning CRS are labelled AN with N equal to 1, 2 and so on.

 Event A1: Serving becomes better than absolute threshold;